WELCOME TO A NEW ERA AT THE HARRIS COUNTY FLOOD CONTROL DISTRICT

 Attracting New Investments & Partnerships

-Employees at HCFCD play a critical role in flood prevention and public safety, making a tangible difference in the community.
+Employees at the Flood Control District play a critical role in reducing flood risks and enhancing public safety, making a tangible difference in the community.

 Professional Development

-Employees receive on-the-job training, access to career advancement opportunities, and exposure to various infrastructure projects.
+Employees receive on-the-job training, access to career advancement opportunities, and exposure to a wide range of infrastructure projects.

 Competitive Compensation & Benefits

-Positions at HCFCD offer competitive salaries, healthcare, retirement plans, and professional development opportunities.
+Positions at the Flood Control District offer competitive salaries, healthcare, retirement plans, and professional development opportunities.

 BENEFITS OF BECOMING A CPO PARTNER